voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

         #
         # Load 10 random samples from the validation split
         #
-        # Only the required videos will be downloaded (if necessary).
+        # Only the required videos will be downloaded (if necessary)
         #

         dataset = foz.load_zoo_dataset(